 The third leg is the most strenuous.

 Aid stations will be located at the following mile markers: 4.5, 9 (relay exchange), 13, 17 (relay exchange), 20, and 23.
 Exact mileage may vary depending on other activities in progress (campers, etc.).
-The aid stations will have water, gatorade, fruit, and other food TBD.
-We recommend that all runners carry additional liquids and calories according to their needs.
+The aid stations will have water, gatorade, and other food TBD.
+We require that all runners carry additional liquids and calories according to their needs.
 Volunteers will close up the aid stations as the final runners leave them.

 *Parking is available but limited at all locations; i.e. start, exchange zones & finish.
 Carpooling is highly encouraged.